Stability-AI/sd3-ref/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+#### Note

+Some code in `other_impls` originates from HuggingFace and is subject to [the HuggingFace Transformers Apache2 License](https://github.com/huggingface/transformers/blob/main/LICENSE)